sdclibbery/bmt/README.md

 x Logging to file
-x Limit stops no use: switch to market x Fix order fetch
+x Limit stops no use: switch to market x Fix order fetch x Can marketify order x Tweak stoploss px
+* Can move stoploss up/down
-* Can marketify order
+* Can set 'take profit'
 * Can make stop loss trailing
-* Can move stoploss up/down
 * Update orders only on manual trigger
 * Indication of volume velocity
  * Use trade ws feed